rtaylor034/project-tags/README.md

 In most of my repositories you will find `status` and `stance` labels at the top of the primary `README.md` files.

-These labels are meant to subjectively reflect:
+These labels are meant to reflect:
 - My thoughts on the stability/usability of the repository in its current state (`status`).
 - My intent for the future of the repository (`stance`).

-It is important to note that these are **not** strict rules.
+It is important to note that these are inherently subjective, thus are **not** strict rules or descriptions.

 ### Status: